 In this article, we look at six famous people who reportedly had dyslexia: Albert Einstein, artist Leonardo da Vinci, inventor Thomas Edison, the American film producer Walt Disney, the British politician Winston Churchill, and the Danish author and poet Hans Christian Andersen.

-According to LD lore Einstein failed to talk until the age of four, the result of a language disability.
-It is also claimed that Einstein could not read until the age of nine.
-To strengthen their case LD proponents point to such facts that Einstein failed his first attempt at entrance into college and lost three teaching positions in two years.
+According to LD lore, Einstein failed to talk until age four, resulting from a language disability.
+It is also claimed that Einstein could not read until age nine.
+To strengthen their case, LD proponents point to such facts that Einstein failed his first attempt at entrance into college and lost three teaching positions in two years.

-While this makes a nice story, this widely believed notion is false, according to Ronald W. Clark’s comprehensive biography of Einstein, and according to Subtle is the Lord: The Science and Life of Albert Einstein, a biography by Abraham Pais (Oxford University Press, 1982).
+While this makes a nice story, this widely believed notion is false, according to Ronald W. Clark’s comprehensive biography of Einstein and Subtle is the Lord: The Science and Life of Albert Einstein, a biography by Abraham Pais.

-Einstein entered school at the age of six, and against popular belief did very well.
-When he was seven his mother wrote, “Yesterday Albert received his grades, he was again number one, his report card was brilliant.”
-The fact that, at the age of 9 ½, Albert was accepted to the competitive Luitpold-Gymnasium, disproves any observable learning disabilities.
+Einstein entered school at age six and, against popular belief, did very well.
+When he was seven, his mother wrote, “Yesterday Albert received his grades, he was again number one, his report card was brilliant.”
+At the age of 9½, Albert was accepted to the competitive Luitpold-Gymnasium.
 Had his grades in primary school not been above average, his entrance into the Gymnasium would not have been possible.